Diagram: Cloud Application Firewall.

 They are not looking for that type of metadata.
 However, a DLP is more aligned with this type of threat.
 So, with the help of adequately configured data loss prevention solutions, unacceptable data transfers can be mitigated, prevented, and alerted.

 Remember that disaster recovery and data loss prevention go hand in hand.
-The data you can access is lost to you once you re-access it.
+The data you can access will be lost once you re-access it.
 In other words, preventing data loss is a worthwhile goal.
 However, recovering from data loss and disasters that prevent you from accessing your data (whether they are caused by malware or something more straightforward, such as forgotten domain renewals) requires planning.

-• A key point: It boils down to a lack of visibility
+“Generally speaking, it boils down to a lack of visibility”

 In on-premises DLP systems, visibility is limited to network traffic and does not extend to cloud environments, such as SaaS-bound traffic.
 Additionally, given the ease with which users can distribute information in cloud environments and their highly collaborative nature, distributing sensitive information to external parties is easy for employees.